preciofishbone/OmniaDocsG2/pages/reusable-content/index.rst

 .. image:: reuse-content-published.png

-Automatic Page Creation
+Automatic page creation
 ****************************
-Content can also be reused in Automatic Page Creation.
-For more information, see: :doc:`Automatic Page Creation </pages/automatic-page-creation/index>`
+Content can also be reused in automatic page creation.
+For more information, see: :doc:`Automatic page creation </pages/automatic-page-creation/index>`